mirucon/required-ja/required.md

 *   [Use the Customizer for implementing theme options](https://make.wordpress.org/themes/2015/04/22/details-on-the-new-theme-settings-customizer-guideline/).
 *   Save options in a single array.
+*   Don’t use transients for things they shouldn’t be used for, like storing theme options.
 *   Use [sane defaults](https://make.wordpress.org/themes/2014/07/09/using-sane-defaults-in-themes/) and don’t write default setting values to the database.
 *   Use *edit\_theme\_options* capability for determining user permission to edit options, rather than rely on a role (e.g. “administrator”), or a different capability (e.g. “edit\_themes”, “manage\_options”).